Blendify/blender-manual/blender_docs/manual/modeling/modifiers/deform/warp.rst

 =====

 The *Warp Modifier* can be awkward to use sometimes and the use case is rather small however, there are a couple of uses.
-For example, The *Warp Modifier* can be used to have a interactive :doc:`Proportional Editing </editors/3dview/transform/transform_control/proportional_edit>` that can be used for animation.
+For example, The *Warp Modifier* can be used to have an interactive :doc:`Proportional Editing </editors/3dview/transform/transform_control/proportional_edit>` that can be used for animation.